markwei92/data-centric-assignment/README.md

 The project uses Flask framework and mongoDB database to store and manipulate data.
 Programming languages include HTML, CSS, Javascript and Python.

 #Testing
 For this testing, I did manual testing, I first tested the CRUD (Create, Read, Update, Delete) functions also ensuring that the every update and creation is saved and properly reflected on the homepage as well as the search filters.
+To do this, in the homepage I first clicked on the add recipe button to ensure I was able to create a recipe, this will bring me to the add recipe page, whereby I will fill up all the information that is required of the user and hit the submit button, this will reroute me back to the main page.
+Scrolling through the main page I was able to find my newly added recipe.
+Next I tested the cancel button in the add recipe page, the result was that it brought me back to the homepage but this time without the recipe being saved into the database.

+Next I tested the view recipe button for one of the recipes, this will bring me to the corresponding recipe page that details down all the information about this recipe.
+I clicked on the edit button and made a change to each filter and textbox, the changes were saved using the save button and the recipe was updated properly in the homepage.
+Next I tested the delete button, which pops up a yes and no button, if I clicked yes, the recipe entry will be taken off the database, if I clicked no it will remain as it is and bring me back to the homepage.
+Lastly I tested the return to previous page button first, by viewing recipe through search filters, when I clicked on the previous page button it will bring me back to the search filter instead of the homepage.

 Next I tested the filter tabs by clicking on every individual filter to ensure that all of them is working as intended.
-The last filter, the multi-criteria filter due to limitations can only perform the search if all the filters are selected, if one or more is excluded an error will display.
-Other than that, all other functions are working normally.
+Lets say for the food origins search filter, I clicked on the Chinese, Malay, Indian and English tabs to ensure each of them has their correct corresponding results by comparing them with the home page under all recipe to ensure that only recipes pertaining to that selected filter showed up.
+The last filter, the multi-criteria filter due to limitations can only perform the search if all the filters are selected, if one or more is excluded an error will display, likewise the results are compared with all recipes in the homepage to ensure the filters corresponded to every individual filter.

 #Deployment
-Deployed using Github for repository and Heroku for server hosting, hosting is relatively straightforward and quick to setup and connect.
+Deployed using Github for repository and documentation, for web app deployment I used Heroku for server hosting, hosting is relatively straightforward and quick to setup and connect.
+Followed the heroku hosting steps given on the code institute tutorial, very straightforward and easy to deploy.

+#Technologies Used

+For this project, I am using the MongoDB Database in conjunction with python to store recipe information and also to be used for information retrieval later on.

+For the backend integration with frontend I am using Jinja and Flask to connect the MongoDB database to the html and web display.

+For frontend I used HTML, CSS and Javascript derived using a template from colorlib.

 #Credits

+Code Institute for the online cookbook app idea.
+Colorlib for website template (frontend display).

 #Recipe Content
 1) https://www.allrecipes.com/recipe/232337/kims-lasagna/?internalSource=streams&referringId=502&referringContentType=Recipe%20Hub&clickId=st_trending_b